 If you have ever bought a home, then you have probably been offered a home warranty, but most consumers do not really know what these plans actually offer to deliver for your money.
+And most consumers’ question is, are home warranties worth the cost?

 Home warranties are not actual insurance policies.
 Instead they are a type of service contract.
 Just like the warranties that cover your computers or appliances, a home warranty is a company’s guarantee to pay for the repair or replacement of certain parts of your house.
 House insurance, by contrast, covers the costs if your house or its contents are lost or damaged through fire, theft or other causes.